Andy McKee: Joyland (2010)

 McKee announced in May 2009 that he intended to finish touring in the second half of the year and concentrate on recording his upcoming album.
 He stated in July 2009 that it would most likely be titled "Joyland", the title track of the album which originally went under the name "Music For A Vacant Amusement Park."
 The song was inspired by an amusement park in Topeka, Kansas named Boyle's Joyland that was open from 1951 to 1988.
 The album was completed in November 2009 and released digitally on March 23, 2010, with a physical release following on March 30, 2010 through Razor & Tie.
+In the background on the album cover is an image of the "Whacky Shack" at Wichita's Joyland Amusement Park (closed 2006).
 According to McKee, "On this album I've branched out a bit and included some instrumentation on a couple of songs.
 There's also a new harpguitar tune and a couple of covers such as "Layover" by Michael Hedges and Tears for Fears' "Everybody Wants to Rule the World."

 The album also features a DVD full of 75 minutes worth of additional video material, including a documentary called Andy McKee: Joyland and four new performance music videos directed by Jeremy Osbern.